 - May arrive with a strong cleaning fluid odor.

-The Perfect Fitness Perfect Push-Up Elite push-up bars are a pair of ergonomic handles each of which is on a rotational base.
-They pair has a combined weight of four pounds and employ a steel ball bearing system to ensure smooth rotation over the long-term.
+This push-up bars are a pair of ergonomic handles each of which is on a rotational base.
+The pair has a combined weight of four pounds and employ a steel ball bearing system to ensure smooth rotation over the long-term.